Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Problem setup and notations

 \subsection{\CTMCs\ notation}

 We first introduce some notation for \CTMCs.
 More background on \CTMCs\ can be found in \citet{norris1998markov,guttorp2018stochastic}.
 We use the same notation as \citet{zhao2016bayesian}.
-An (homogeneous) \CTMC\ is a continuous-time stochastic process $\{X(t): t\geqslant 0\}$ taking values on a finite or countable set $\statespace$.
+A (homogeneous) \CTMC\ is a continuous-time stochastic process $\{X(t): t\geqslant 0\}$ taking values on a finite or countable set $\statespace$.
 Throughout the paper, we assume $\statespace$ is finite and $\statespace = \{1, 2, \dots, \nstates\}$.
 Denote $\{X_n, n\geqslant 0\}$ as the sequence of states visited in the continuous time path $\{X(t)\}$, and let $A_n$ be the corresponding times when the state changes.
-A rate matrix $\Q$ indexed by $\statespace$ is used to describe the instantaneous transition rate for each pair of distinctive states in $\statespace$.
+A rate matrix $\Q$ indexed by $\statespace$ is used to describe the instantaneous transition rate for each pair of distinct states in $\statespace$.
 For example, $\q_{x, x'}$ represents the instantaneous rate between $x$ and $x'$, where $x\in\statespace, x'\in \statespace, x\ne x'$.
 The diagonal elements of $\Q$ are negative and enforce the constraint that each row sums to zero.
 The absolute values of the diagonal elements represent the rate parameter of an exponential distribution, used to characterize the waiting time spent on each state.
 We denote the initial state distribution as $\pini(\cdot)$.
-Given the rate matrix $Q$, the transition probability matrix is $P_{\Q}(\Delta)=\exp({\Delta \Q})=\sum_{j=0}^{\infty} ({\Delta \Q}^j)/j!$, for $\forall \Delta\geqslant 0$.
-We use $\pi=(\pi_1, \pi_2, \ldots, \pi_{|\statespace|})$ to represent the stationary distribution.
-For a stationary chain, $\pi_i$ represents the proportion of time that the chain stays at state $i$ in equilibrium.
-We denote $\zV(\xV) \defeq (\nV(\xV), \hV(\xV), \cV(\xV))$ as the sufficient statistics of $N$ fully observed \CTMC\ paths (example shown in Figure~\ref{fig:path}), where $n_x$ represents the number of paths started at state $x$, $\c_{\x,\x'}$ denotes the number of jumps from state $x$ to $x'$ and $h_x$ indicates the total time spent in state $x$.
-The density of $N$ fully observed paths given $Q$ over time interval length $\Delta$ is
+Given the rate matrix $Q$, the transition probability matrix is $P_{\Q}(\Delta)=\exp({\Delta \Q})=\sum_{j=0}^{\infty} ({\Delta \Q}^j)/j!$, where $\Delta \ge 0$ corresponds to a time-step size.
+We use $\pi=(\pi_1, \pi_2, \ldots, \pi_{|\statespace|})$ to represent the stationary distribution of the \CTMC.